wobh/wobh.github.io/_posts/2013-07-27-practical-object-oriented-design-in-common-lisp-01.md

 called in CL) are essentially all there is of the class.
-However, the DEFCLASS macro actually has it's own syntax and is automatically generating the reader methods for the slots as well as setting up a MAKE-INSTANCE method with key arguments for defining gears.
+However, the DEFCLASS macro actually has it's own syntax and is automatically generating the reader methods for the slots as well as setting up a MAKE-INSTANCE method with key arguments for defining the values of gear objects slots.

 The ratio method in CL also seems a bit more complicated than the Ruby ratio.
 You can see it's defined separately from the class.
 In CLOS